sooffia/T1A2-API-Webserver/README.md

         - Description: Each category can include multiple tasks.
         - Implementation: This is implemented using the 'category_id' foreign key in the 'Tasks' model.
         - Back_populates: This relationship uses the 'back_populates' condition.
-    - Aid to Database Implementation: Categorizing tasks helps in organizing and filtering tasks based on categories.
+    - Aid to Database Implementation: Categorising tasks helps in organising and filtering tasks based on categories.
 This relationship makes it easy to retrieve and manage tasks by category, enhancing task organization and management.

 #### **TaskTracking Model:**
 - Attributes: The TaskTracking model includes id, 'task_id', 'estimated_hours', 'actual_hours', 'started_at', and 'finished_at'